MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-automl-forecasting-lags.md

 In Table 5, the lag column is renamed to **$y_{t-1}^{(h)}$** to reflect that the lag is generated with respect to a specific horizon.
 Table 5 shows how lags generated with respect to the horizon can be mapped to the conventional ways of generating lags in the previous tables.

 Table 5 is an example of the data augmentation that AutoML applies to training data to enable direct forecasting from regression models.
 When the configuration includes lag features, AutoML creates horizon-dependent lags along with an integer-valued horizon feature.
-AutoML forecasting regression models can make a prediction at horizon $h$ without regard to the prediction at $h-1$, in contrast to recursively-defined models like ARIMA.
+AutoML forecasting regression models can make a prediction at horizon $h$ without regard to the prediction at $h-1$, in contrast to recursively defined models like ARIMA.

 ## Considerations for lag featurization